 Legacy cities often face the difficult task of providing critical public services like police and fire protection and code enforcement, just when their tax base and fiscal capacity are shrinking.
 These very problems are occurring just as state and federal governments are reducing their support to city governments to balance their own budgets.
 Higher tax rates often become necessary just to try and maintain revenue streams.
 Cuts to public services, which are often an important element in attracting and maintaining population, are also implemented.

 Witness the city of Saginaw, MI where a shrinking tax base and falling state support has led to the police force being the same size as it was in 1900.
-Saginaw also faces a huge underfunded liability related to retiree health care that will force further cuts or higher taxes in the future.… Read More
+Saginaw also faces a huge underfunded liability related to retiree health care that will force further cuts or higher taxes in the future.
+Public services were over-consumed in the past and the city did not set aside enough funds for pensions and health care.… Read More

 Can Youngstown Make It On Its Own?